pink-junkjard/hyperfiddle/README.md

 # Hypercrud Browser

 Hypercrud Browser navigates hypercrud app-values like a web browser navigates HTML.

-App-values define Pages, each Page declares his data dependencies, and Links to other Pages.
-Everything composes.
+App-values define Pages.

+* Pages declare their data dependencies (form, query)
+* Pages declare links to other pages (composition and navigation)
+* Pages have an optional HTML expression

 Interpreted app-value in a web browser, with custom renderers disabled: